paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-047-uniform-code-of-military-justice.md

 **(b) Cases for Direct Appeal.—**

-(1) **Automatic review.—** — If the judgment includes a sentence of death, dismissal of a commissioned officer, cadet, or midshipman, dishonorable discharge or bad-conduct discharge, or confinement for 2 years or more, the Judge Advocate General shall forward the record of trial to the Court of Criminal Appeals for review under [section 866(b)(3) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section866/b/3&num=0&edition=prelim) (article 66(b)(3)).
+(1) **Automatic review.—** — If the judgment includes a sentence of death, dismissal of a commissioned officer, cadet, or midshipman, dishonorable discharge or bad-conduct discharge, or confinement for 2 years or more, the Judge Advocate General shall forward—

+  (A) the record of trial to the Court of Criminal Appeals for review under [section 866(b)(3) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section866/b/3&num=0&edition=prelim) (article 66(b)(3)); and

+  (B) a copy of the record of trial to an appellate defense counsel who shall be detailed to review the case and, upon request of the accused, to represent the accused before the Court of Criminal Appeals.

 (2) **Cases eligible for direct appeal review.—**

-  (A) *In general.—* — If the case is eligible for direct review under [section 866(b)(1) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section866/b/1&num=0&edition=prelim) (article 66(b)(1)), the Judge Advocate General shall—
+  (A) *In general.—* — If the case is eligible for direct review under [section 866(b)(1) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section866/b/1&num=0&edition=prelim) (article 66(b)(1)), the Judge Advocate General shall, upon written request of the accused—

-    (i) forward a copy of the record of trial to an appellate defense counsel who shall be detailed to review the case and, upon request of the accused, to represent the accused before the Court of Criminal Appeals; and
+    (i) forward a copy of the record of trial to an appellate defense counsel who shall be detailed to review the case and to represent the accused before the Court of Criminal Appeals; and

-    (ii) upon written request of the accused, forward a copy of the record of trial to civilian counsel provided by the accused.
+    (ii) forward a copy of the record of trial to civilian counsel provided by the accused.

-  (B) *Inapplicability.—* — Subparagraph (A) shall not apply if the accused—

-    (i) waives the right to appeal under [section 861 of this title](./chapter-047-uniform-code-of-military-justice.md#section-861) (article 61); or
+  (B) *Inapplicability.—* — Subparagraph (A) shall not apply if the accused waives the right to appeal under [section 861 of this title](./chapter-047-uniform-code-of-military-justice.md#section-861) (article 61).

-    (ii) declines in writing the detailing of appellate defense counsel under subparagraph (A)(i).

 **(c) Notice of Right to Appeal.—**